Exhumation:

 - Old bloodstain on the bone

-- If saponified, all type of injury could be detected
+- If saponified, all types of injury could be detected.